qualitance/seneca-lucius/README.md

 ## License

+Starting with version 2 Lucius is licensed under [MIT](https://choosealicense.com/licenses/mit/).

-Lucius is licensed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Previous versions are licensed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

+If in doubt, refer to the `LICENSE` file under the branch/commit that you are checking out.